Conclusion:

 - Thus, if Jesus had begun His priestly ministry at a younger age the people would not have taken Him seriously.
 He would have been ignored or worse.

-- So it was expedient for Jesus to begin His ministry at about the age of thirty. - Luke 3:23 -
+- So it was expedient for Jesus to begin His ministry at about the age of thirty. - Luke 3:23 - (Note the imprecision and the absence of a reference to any priestly ordinance.)

 - Jesus was not a Levite, He was a Judean. - Matthew 1:1-17; Luke 3:23-38

-in the order of Melchizedek.
+- Jesus' ministry was not a levitical priesthood, He was in the order of Melchizedek.
 (Ps 110; Heb 11, esp vs11-19)

 - Therefore any constraints upon the levitical priesthood (whether they originated from God or from men) did not apply to Jesus Messiah.